 Is the Restaurant Revitalization Fund still available?

 No. The Restaurant Revitalization Fund was a one-time COVID-era program authorized by the American Rescue Plan Act of 2021.
-It distributed approximately $28.6 billion to eligible restaurants before exhausting its funding in May 2021.
-The SBA received more than 300,000 applications and was unable to fund the majority.
-Legislation to replenish the program has been introduced multiple times in Congress but has not been enacted as of May 2026.
+It distributed approximately $28.6 billion to eligible restaurants before exhausting its funding in May 2021; recipients had until March 11, 2023 to use awarded funds.
+The SBA received more than 300,000 applications and was unable to fund the majority, and the SBA's own RRF page confirms applications remain closed with no successor program (sba.gov, verified July 2026).
+Legislation to replenish the program has been introduced multiple times in Congress but has not been enacted as of July 2026.
 There is no active federal restaurant grant program with significant availability in 2026.
 The programs described on this page -- Section 45B, WOTC, Section 48E, and private-sector programs -- are the realistic current landscape.

 How much is the Section 45B FICA tip credit worth for my restaurant?